xbledsoe/NeuroimaGene/README.md

 ### Analytic Tools and built-in NIDP prioritization

 Included in the NeuroimaGENE directory is a commandline tool for analysis of multiple genes (get_nidps.sh).
 This program takes as input a file of genes (HUGO gene names or ensembl id's).
-Provided with a targeted subset of NIDPs and a multiple testing threshold correction, the script generates txt files containing the NIDPs implicated by the provided list of genes as well as graphs providing visual representations of the association data.
+The script generates .txt files containing the NIDPs implicated by the provided list of genes as well as graphs providing visual representations of the association data.

 This script and the data it generates are designed to identify instances in which dysexpression of multiple genes of interest converge upon related neurologic aspects.
 For example, one might expect multiple genes associated with distractiability to converge upon the executive network of the brain.
 Running get_nidps.sh on a set of genes associated with distractability will display the set of NIDPs predicted to be most different from baseline in the presence of altered expression of the input genes.
 The text file will indicate the number and identity of trait-associated genes associated with each NIDP.
-It will also detail the number and identity of the training models in which these associations were found to be significant.
+It will also detail the number and identity of the training models in which these associations were found to be significant (according to the provided multiple testing threshold).

-In the process of using the tool, the user is responsible for selecting a subset of NIDPs from the resource for analysis. **The options provided in the commandline tool are detailed in the dropdown table below.**
+In the process of using the tool, the user is responsible for selecting a subset of NIDPs from the resource for analysis.
+These NIDPs represent different types of brain measures such as hippocampal subfields, area and thickness of named cortical regions, fractional anisotropy of named white matter tracts etc. It is recommended to identify the type of brain measure one is interested in prior to performing the gene set analysis.  **The options provided in the commandline tool are detailed in the dropdown table below.**

 <details><summary>NIDP atlas descriptions and source links</summary>
 <p>